H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 The consolidation routines draw on several concrete sources of information that already exist in the system:

+- **GBIM entities and normalized beliefs**
+  The core inputs are rows in `gbim_worldview_entity` and their 1:1 normalized belief snapshots in `gbim_belief_normalized`.
+Each belief row encodes `identity` (label, GBIM ID, `source_table`, `source_pk`, `worldview_id`), `where` (SRID, centroids, bbox, optional county/zip), and `evidence.provenance` (dataset, original feature IDs).
+These form the semantic and spatial backbone of hippocampal memory.

-- **Interaction content and metadata**
+- **Geospatial provenance and centroids**
-  The consolidation service receives raw user messages at its `/chat` endpoint.
-These messages, together with any associated context passed by callers, form the textual and structural core of what will be stored in long‑term memory.

-- **Conversation‑level memory recall**
-  Before calling downstream services, the consolidator queries the `conversation_memory` collection via Chroma’s `query` API, requesting the top few documents similar to the incoming message.
-These retrieved documents are used as contextual evidence and are implicitly linked to the new event when the combined result is written back as metadata.

-- **Downstream analytical services**
-  The consolidator calls multiple services in parallel—such as a RAG‑style query endpoint, feedback or scoring services, and routing helpers—by POSTing the current message and retrieved context.
-The JSON responses from these services are merged into a single `combined` structure that captures how different subsystems interpreted the event.
+  For features with geometry, the belief `where` axis records centroids and SRIDs derived from underlying WV GIS layers.
+These values are streamed into Chroma metadata (`centroidx`, `centroidy`, `srid`) so that retrieval can respect spatial context and coordinate systems.

-- **Persistent Chroma clients and external stores**
+- **Program and institutional entities**
-  A separate utility provides a persistent Chroma client configured with a filesystem path for long‑term storage, and geo‑referenced knowledge bases are maintained as GeoJSON files that describe where Chroma instances and knowledge entries live in geographic space.
-These assets support future extensions where consolidation will also incorporate external document updates and spatial features directly into the long‑term backbone.
+  Benefit programs, governance entities, and institutional structures can also be represented as GBIM entities with beliefs over `what`, `for_whom`, `why`, `when`, and `authority`.
+As those entities are promoted, they join the same hippocampal fabric as geospatial features, allowing queries to traverse both physical and institutional space.

+- **Orchestration‑level interactions**
+  Higher‑level services (unified gateway, brain orchestrator, GIS‑RAG, WV entangled gateway) consume GBIM + beliefs + Chroma when answering questions and may create or update GBIM entities and beliefs based on user interactions.
+In this way, interactions feed into the GBIM belief space and, through ingestion, into the hippocampal Chroma collections.

-Taken together, these inputs supply both the raw material to be stored (messages, contexts, multi‑service responses) and the signals about how the system processed each interaction.
+Taken together, these inputs supply both the raw material to be stored (entities, beliefs, spatial footprints) and the signals about how the system has interpreted and used them.

 ---

 ## 14.3 Criteria for What Is Stored

-In the current implementation, the consolidation service writes every processed message and its aggregated result back into the `conversation_memory` collection.
-This provides a strong foundation for long‑term recall but does not yet include explicit filtering or ranking criteria beyond what is implicit in the parallel services and hub aggregation.
+In the current implementation, the consolidation pipeline is **inclusive** at the world‑model level: every GBIM entity with a centroid has a normalized belief row and is eligible to be mirrored into the `geospatialfeatures` collection.
+There is not yet a fine‑grained selection mechanism that stores only some entities or beliefs in hippocampal indexes.

 - **Implicit significance and structure**
-  Because the consolidator always queries the vector store before writing, and always writes a structured `combined` response as metadata, the store naturally favors interactions that have rich contextual relationships and multi‑service interpretations.
-The parallel calls and hub aggregation introduce an implicit notion of significance by encoding which services responded successfully and what they returned.
+  Because the pipeline always writes a structured belief snapshot, and always includes provenance (`dataset`, `geodbid`) and spatial context for centroided entities, the hippocampal surface naturally emphasizes entities that are well‑grounded in both data and space.
+Indexing by worldview and dataset also encodes which layers and institutional perspectives are considered part of the canonical memory.

 - **Planned selection criteria**
-  The design described for this layer goes further, envisioning explicit logic that prioritizes:
+  The design for this layer goes further, envisioning explicit logic that prioritizes:
-  - High‑impact or sensitive topics, including governance or safety‑related questions.
+  - High‑impact or sensitive programs and features, including governance or safety‑related infrastructure.
-  - Novel combinations of concepts, locations, or actors that are not yet well represented in memory.
+  - Novel or under‑represented combinations of locations, populations, and benefit rules.
-  - Episodes where previous beliefs or responses were corrected, or where constraints were triggered and enforced.
+  - Episodes where beliefs were corrected or forked across worldviews.
-  - Repeated patterns, such as frequent questions or recurring spatial regions, which merit summarized long‑term entries.
+  - Repeatedly accessed regions or entities that merit summarized, higher‑level hippocampal entries.

-  These criteria can be implemented on top of the existing consolidation pipeline by inspecting service metadata and evaluation flags before deciding whether to store full detail, a summary, or nothing at all.

-At present, consolidation is intentionally inclusive, ensuring that a rich history is available; the more selective behavior is a planned refinement that will build on this inclusive base.
+These criteria can be implemented on top of the existing GBIM + beliefs + Chroma pipeline by inspecting belief metadata and usage patterns before deciding whether to store full detail, a summary, or nothing beyond base GBIM presence.
+At present, consolidation is intentionally broad, ensuring that a rich, place‑tied backbone is available.

 ---

 ## 14.4 Transformation into Long‑Term Memory

-When an event passes through the consolidation service, it is transformed into durable structures in the vector database and, potentially, linked to other knowledge backbones:
+When an entity passes through the GBIM + belief + Chroma pipeline, it is transformed into durable structures that can be joined and queried from multiple angles:

+- **Structured beliefs and metadata in Postgres**
+  GBIM entities receive normalized belief rows capturing identity, spatial footprint, program semantics, and provenance.
+This relational/JSONB structure serves as the canonical long‑term representation.

-- **Vectorized text and metadata**
+- **Documents and metadata in Chroma**
-  The consolidator adds the original user message to the `conversation_memory` collection’s `documents` field, and attaches the aggregated `combined` output as the corresponding metadata entry.
-The record is identified by either a generated identifier or by using the message itself, enabling later retrieval and inspection through Chroma’s query and inspection APIs.
+  Centroid‑bearing entities are added to the `geospatialfeatures` collection as simple documents (e.g., “label (type) from dataset:source_pk at centroid (x, y)”) with rich metadata (`gbim_id`, `worldviewid`, `dataset`, `source_table`, `source_pk`, `centroidx`, `centroidy`, `srid`, `geodbid`).
+This provides a fast hippocampal index for metadata‑filtered recall.

-- **Implicit belief and routing traces**
+- **Implicit belief and routing traces (planned)**
-  The metadata captured from downstream services can encode which retrievals, feedback signals, and routing decisions were involved in handling the event.
-As the system’s belief graph and governance models mature, this metadata can be extended to include explicit references to belief nodes, relationships, and normative labels, turning each consolidated entry into a trace of how the system’s internal model was updated.
+  As Ms. Jarvis’ belief graph and routing logic mature, Chroma metadata can be extended to include explicit references to belief nodes, routing decisions, and normative labels, turning each hippocampal entry into a trace of how the system’s internal model and policies interacted with that entity.

-- **Spatial anchoring via external geo‑knowledge**
+- **Spatial anchoring via geospatial layers**
-  The project maintains extensive geospatial datasets and GeoJSON summaries of knowledge bases and Chroma instances.
-As consolidation logic grows, events that involve particular counties, cities, facilities, or infrastructure features can be linked to these spatial layers by embedding identifiers or coordinates in metadata.
-This provides a way to anchor abstract interactions in concrete geographic context.

-- **Links back to introspection and qualia**
-  Although not yet formalized as a single schema, there is a clear path for future records to store pointers to qualia outputs and introspective summaries associated with a given event.
-This would allow later analysis to see both the raw data and the system’s own internal narrative at the time of consolidation.
+  Because beliefs carry centroids, SRIDs, and optional administrative labels, hippocampal entries can be linked back to counties, cities, watersheds, and other layers maintained elsewhere in the geospatial stack.
+This anchors abstract programs and features in specific West Virginia places.

-This pipeline converts individual episodes into richly annotated memory entries that can be retrieved by semantic similarity, inspected for their internal reasoning traces, and, eventually, joined to spatial and belief structures.
+This pipeline converts world‑tied entities into richly annotated memory entries that can be retrieved by metadata filters and, where embeddings are enabled, by semantic similarity, and can always be joined back to structured beliefs and GIS layers.

 ---

 ## 14.5 Temporal Organization and Decay

-In many neuro‑inspired designs, hippocampal systems maintain a temporal hierarchy of memories and implement some form of decay.
-In the current codebase, there is no explicit pruning, expiration, or summarization logic applied to the `conversation_memory` collection beyond basic backup and data‑management scripts.
+In many neuro‑inspired designs, hippocampal systems maintain a temporal hierarchy of memories and implement decay.
+In the current codebase, there is no explicit pruning, expiration, or summarization logic applied to `gbim_belief_normalized` or the `geospatialfeatures` collection beyond routine data‑management scripts.

 - **Current behavior**
-  Every event processed by the consolidation service results in a new memory entry: the message as a document and the combined, multi‑service result as metadata.
-No in‑repo code yet deletes, compresses, or merges older entries based on age or usage, so the effective behavior is an ever‑growing record of consolidated interactions.
+  Every GBIM entity in the relevant worldview receives a normalized belief row and, if centroided, an entry in `geospatialfeatures`.
+No in‑repo code yet deletes, aggregates, or down‑samples entities based on age, usage, or importance, so the effective behavior is an ever‑growing world‑model and hippocampal index.

 - **Planned temporal hierarchy**
   The design described for this layer anticipates:
-  - A recent window of high‑granularity records suitable for detailed forensic analysis.
+  - A recent window of high‑granularity belief and hippocampal entries suitable for detailed forensic analysis.
-  - Intermediate summaries that merge multiple similar events into trend‑level entries.
+  - Intermediate summarizations that merge multiple similar entities or interactions into trend‑level records.
-  - A long‑term backbone of especially important precedents, patterns, and governance‑relevant insights that are protected from pruning.
+  - A long‑term backbone of especially important precedents, patterns, and governance‑relevant insights that are protected from aggressive pruning.

-  These behaviors can be implemented as periodic jobs or DGM‑driven optimization steps that operate over the existing memory collection and geospatial knowledge files, but they are not yet present in the current implementation.

-As such, chapter‑level descriptions of temporal organization and decay should be understood as forward‑looking design notes grounded in the current, simpler always‑append behavior.
+These behaviors can be implemented as periodic jobs or DGM‑driven optimization steps over the GBIM and Chroma layers.
+For now, descriptions of temporal organization and decay should be understood as forward‑looking design notes grounded in the current always‑append behavior.

 ---

 ## 14.6 Interaction with Retrieval and Introspection

-Consolidated entries play a direct role in how Ms. Jarvis retrieves context and can be tightly integrated with introspective narratives:
+Consolidated GBIM and hippocampal entries play a direct role in how Ms. Jarvis retrieves context and can be tightly integrated with introspective narratives:

 - **Retrieval feedback loop**
-  On each `/chat` call to the consolidation service, Chroma’s `query` API uses the new message to retrieve up to a few of the most similar existing documents from `conversation_memory`.
-These retrieved documents encapsulate past user inputs and their associated metadata, effectively replaying prior consolidated experiences as context for new ones and allowing the RAG‑style service to see what has been done before.
+  When higher‑level services (e.g., GIS‑RAG, WV entangled gateway) need context, they:
+  - Use worldview, dataset, and spatial constraints (bbox, centroids, counties) to select candidate GBIM entities and beliefs.
+  - Use those provenance keys (`worldviewid`, `dataset`, `geodbid`) as filters in Chroma’s `geospatialfeatures` collection, retrieving relevant entities quickly.
+  - Join Chroma hits back to `gbim_worldview_entity` and `gbim_belief_normalized` to assemble answers and map overlays that are grounded in both beliefs and physical space.

 - **Introspective descriptions of memory use**
-  As the introspective layer evolves, it can refer explicitly to which conversation memory entries were retrieved and written during a given episode, and can incorporate summary fields from the `combined` metadata into qualia narratives.
-This allows Ms. Jarvis not only to use past experiences but also to describe how those experiences influenced the current response.
+  As the introspective layer evolves, it can report which GBIM entities, datasets, and spatial regions were consulted for a given response, and how their beliefs influenced the result.
+Instead of referring only to “conversation documents,” introspection can speak about buildings, roads, programs, and jurisdictions as concrete memory units.

-- **Optimization over consolidated histories**
+- **Optimization over hippocampal histories**
-  Self‑improving agents in the DGM layer can treat the `conversation_memory` collection and associated geospatial and metadata files as a dataset for discovering weaknesses, biases, or gaps in coverage.
-For example, they can analyze which topics or regions are under‑represented in consolidated memory, or where repeated corrections have occurred, and feed those insights back into routing, prompting, or knowledge‑base updates.
-Work on quality‑diversity and open‑ended search, such as Stanley et al. (https://arxiv.org/abs/1702.00705), provides a general framework for such exploratory analyses.
+  Self‑improving agents in the DGM layer can treat GBIM + beliefs + Chroma as a dataset for discovering weaknesses, biases, or gaps in coverage—for example, which counties are under‑represented, which datasets are heavily relied on, or where repeated corrections to beliefs occur.
+Quality‑diversity and open‑ended search frameworks (such as Stanley et al., https://arxiv.org/abs/1702.00705) are natural tools for this analysis.

-In this way, consolidation is not just archival; it actively shapes future retrieval contexts, introspective narratives, and self‑improvement strategies.
+In this way, consolidation is not just archival; it actively shapes future retrieval contexts, introspective narratives, and self‑improvement strategies over a geospatially grounded world model.

 ---